amirn003/Airflow-dags/README.md

 # Airflow-dags

-To submit a DAG (Directed Acyclic Graph)
+To submit a DAG (Directed Acyclic Graph):

 1. Open a terminal:
 ```